How to avoid identity theft when you move home

-Moving home can be a challenging experience.
+Moving home can be a challenging experience for even the most level-headed among us.
 Whether you’ve just bought a new home, are moving into rented property, or have other living arrangements, you’ve got a number of things to organise for the move.
-These can range from figuring out how to get your belongings to your new place, to packing and unpacking.
+These can range from organising a mortgage or settling a deposit to figuring out how to get your belongings to your new place.

 Here are some things that you can do to protect yourself against identity theft when moving house.

 When moving, you may be tempted to throw away papers that you don’t need anymore.
-Bear in mind that these could contain personal information ranging from your address and date of birth to your bank account number and sort code.
-If you’re planning on disposing of these documents, ensure that you shred them.
+Bear in mind that these could contain personal information, ranging from your address and date of birth to your bank account number and sort code.
+If you’re planning on disposing of these documents, ensure that you shred them properly.